argonne-lcf/balsam/docs/tutorial/nwcontainer.rst

     plt.step(timestamps, num_done, where="post")
     plt.show()

-The following bare-bones graph, missing axis labels and all, is obtained from of the snippet above:
+The following bare-bones graph, missing axis labels and all, is obtained from the snippet above:

 .. figure:: figs/nwcont-thru.png
     :align: center